|

 annual Bonaventure Arts and Media Fair (BAM) beginning at noon on

 Saturday, April 19, in the San Damiano Room of Francis Hall.
+The

 BAM fair provides an opportunity for St. Bonaventure students, campus